 Call Wayne College for a catalog of current offerings.
-You may register by telephone (Visa, MasterCard, or Discover only), by completing the form located in the catalog and mailing it with your check to the college, by visiting in person, or online at www.wayne.uakron.edu/ ocewdhome.htm.
+You may register by telephone (Visa, MasterCard, or Discover only), by completing the form located in the catalog and mailing it with your check to the college. by visiting in person, or online at www.wayne.uakron.edu/ce.

 Wayne College is pleased to accept any suggestions for future courses or programs.
-If you have a course idea, or if you are interested in teaching a class, contact the Office of Continuing Education at (330) 684-8980, or toll-free 1-800-221-8308, ext.
+If you have a course idea, or if you are interested in teaching a class, contact the Office of Continuing Education and Workforce Development at 330-684-8980, or toll-free 1-800-221-8308, ext.
 8980.